mahdig7/ELO-Suicide-Rate/EDA and Communication Artifact.md

 ![image](https://github.com/mahdig7/ELO-Suicide-Rate/assets/107054053/9863a22e-90a0-404b-a5ec-ed30e0bfc906) <br>
 ![image](https://github.com/mahdig7/ELO-Suicide-Rate/assets/107054053/1b7617c2-238a-4960-879d-750a761d67ef)
 ### Insights
-The ratio of male to female suicides, with approximately 3.5 males for every female, has remained relatively consistent since the mid-1990s.
-Despite any changes in the total number of suicides for each gender over time, the relative proportion of male to female suicides has remained stable.
+The ratio of male to female suicides has been approximately 3.5 males for every female.

 ## Question 7: What are the top 10 countries with the highest suicide rates?
 ![image](https://github.com/mahdig7/ELO-Suicide-Rate/assets/107054053/dd92a633-d4ee-4fb9-b842-5379f0620900)